TechNerdXp/reddit_messaging_system/README.md

 ## Authentication
 - Visit `host/reddit_auth` on your React client to authenticate with your Reddit account.
 - Ensure the Reddit username used for authentication is listed in the admins list.
+Note: before authentication pls make sure to add the user as admin and their subreddits, keywords etc on this route `/admin-subreddits`

 ## Running Messaging Module
 - Run `screen -S messaging` to start the Flask server.